 Example 1 – not checking contract details

-Had they checked this prior to the completion of the review process they could have negotiated to postpone that general rate increase for the year, or if unsuccessful, factored that in to the freight cost comparison with the other carriers in the review process and made a different choice, one that ensured they achieved the best rates overall; and therefore most competitive distribution solution.
+Had they checked this prior to the completion of the freight tender process they could have negotiated to postpone that general rate increase for the year, or if unsuccessful, factored that in to the freight cost comparison with the other carriers in the freight tender process and made a different choice, one that ensured they achieved the best rates overall; and therefore most competitive distribution solution.

 Example 2 – timing of carrier transition